Burning of Washington: "The Storm that Saved Washington"

 Less than four days after the attack began, a sudden, very heavy thunderstorm—possibly a hurricane—put out the fires.
 It also spun off a tornado that passed through the center of the capital, setting down on Constitution Avenue and lifting two cannons before dropping them several yards away and killing British troops and American civilians alike.
 Following the storm, the British troops returned to their ships, many of which were badly damaged.
 There is some debate regarding the effect of this storm on the occupation.
-While some assert that the storm forced their retreat, it seems likely from their destructive and arsonous actions before the storm, and their written orders from Cochrane to "destroy and lay waste", that their intention was merely to raze the city, rather than occupy it for an extended period.
-It is also clear that commander Robert Ross never intended to damage private buildings as had been recommended by Cockburn and Alexander Cochrane.
+While some assert that the storm forced the British to retreat, historians have argued that their intention was only to destroy the city's government buildings, rather than occupy it for an extended period.
+It is also clear that Ross never intended to damage private buildings as had been recommended by Cockburn and Cochrane.

 Whatever the case, the British occupation of Washington lasted only about 26 hours.
 Despite this, the "Storm that saved Washington", as it became known, did the opposite according to some.
 The rains sizzled and cracked the already charred walls of the White House and ripped away at structures the British had no plans to destroy (such as the Patent Office).
 The storm may have exacerbated an already dire situation for Washington D.C.
 An encounter was noted between Sir George Cockburn and a female resident of Washington.
 "Dear God!
 Is this the weather to which you are accustomed in this infernal country?" enquired the Admiral.
 "This is a special interposition of Providence to drive our enemies from our city", the woman allegedly called out to Cockburn.
 "Not so, Madam", Cockburn retorted.
 "It is rather to aid your enemies in the destruction of your city", before riding off on horseback.